billsix/programmingFromTheGroundUp/docs/source/gdpapp.rst

 strange things would happen.
 However, again, this is not the case.

 Neither of those potential problems are the culprit.
-So, the next option is that perhaps %eax; has the wrong value.
+So, the next option is that perhaps %eax has the wrong value.
 There are two ways to check the contents of register in GDB.
 The first one is the command ``info register``.
 This will display the contents of all registers in hexadecimal.
 However, we are only interested in
-%eax; at this point.
-To just display %eax; we can do ``print/$eax`` to print it in hexadecimal, or do ``print/d $eax`` to print it in decimal.
+%eax at this point.
+To just display %eax we can do ``print/$eax`` to print it in hexadecimal, or do ``print/d $eax`` to print it in decimal.
 Notice that in GDB, registers are prefixed with dollar signs rather than percent signs.
 Your screen should have this on